Day Hiking Essentials: What You Need to Pack & Wear

 Shoes.
 You need good hiking shoes or boots.
 If the terrain is not very difficult you may want to grab a pair of hiking shoes.

-I'm wearing Bridgedale Coolmax liners with thicker merino trekking socks when hiking in boots.
+I often wear Bridgedale Coolmax liners with thicker merino trekking socks when hiking in boots.

 2. Appropriate clothing